IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-06-04-introduction-to-gpu-computing.md

 author_github: vilas897
 date: 2017-06-04 12:00:00
 image: '/assets/img/'
-description: 'An overview of how GPUs and Graphic rendering works along with an introduction to GPGPUs'
+description: 'An overview of how GPUs and Graphic rendering works along with an introduction to GPUs'
 tags:
 - High Performance Computing
 - Game Development